 LTC Marty Lepak is the Professor of Military Science and the MS IV Instructor.
 He is an Engineer officer and has served in the US Army for over 31 years (12 years enlisted).
 He commissioned through the Wisconsin Military Academy in 1997.
 He deployed to Kuwait (04-05) in support of Operation Iraqi Freedom and to Kandahar, Afghanistan (13-14) in support of Operation Enduring Freedom.
 He has been an Engineer company commander and has held several staff positions at battalion and corps levels.
 His most recent assignment was as a Maneuver Planner at I Corps, JBLM, WA.
-He is a native of northern Wisconsin, is married to Jerilynn (23+ years) and has three sons, Devante, Dominick and Zion.
+He is a native of northern Wisconsin, is married and has three children.

 Senior Military Science Instructor (SMSI - On Retirement Leave)